RSS/Atom feed Twitter

 New comments are disabled because of spam.

-shoebutton member for about 12 years shoebutton 2 comments
+shoebutton member for almost 13 years shoebutton 2 comments

 Just wanted to say thanks.
 I have been having a lot of fun turning family and friends into paintings and cartoons.
 This is a great technique, glad you shared!